apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 ### Groovy

-Attribute value filtering may also be carried using an inline or external Groovy script.
+Attribute value filtering may also be carried out using an inline or external Groovy script.
-Scripts have to current resolved attributes via `attributes` and a logger object via `logger`.
+Scripts have access to the current resolved attributes via `attributes` and a `logger`.
-The result of the script must be a `Map<String, Object>`.
+The returned result of the script must be a `Map<String, Object>`.

 #### Inlined Groovy

+An inline groovy filter allows you to embed the script directly in the service definition.

 ```json
 {